 - Try to make eye contact with the driver of the vehicle

 According to ARS 28-793, pedestrians crossing outside of crosswalks are responsible for yielding to cars.
 However, drivers must also exercise due care to avoid colliding with pedestrians on the roadway, according to ARS 28-794.
 Under no circumstances is it acceptable or legal for drivers to flee the scene of a pedestrian accident.

 In any accident where a pedestrian has been hit by a driver, the situation needs to be examined individually and on its own facts.
 Just because a pedestrian is not wearing reflective gear at night or is not crossing in the crosswalk when they are hit, does not mean that it is the pedestrian's fault.
 It is the job of a lawyer to put all the facts together and discuss with the hurt individual what can be done to achieve the best possible resolution for their injury claim.
-For a FREE consultation with a Tucson car accident attorney at The Husband & Wife Law Team, call us at (520) 624-4228 today.
+For a FREE consultation with a Tucson car accident attorney at The Husband and Wife Law Team, call us at (520) 624-4228 today.